-Of course, the crow is grief.
+Of course, the crow is like grief.
 That thing greater than ourselves, that thing that takes over.
 Grief is the tumbling headfirst into abstraction.
 Nothing makes sense: time, space, names and certainly not life.

+Grief is so individual, so independent to our own consciousness.
+And yet, commonalities abound.
+Sometimes that makes us feel better, not always.
 C.S.
 Lewis mournfully wondered where the dead go.
 I explore post-death existence in “Do Things Exist Where They Are Buried?”
 Death has more questions than answers, maybe we all need a house-guest crow.

 Finally, a wonderful read along those lines is Helen Macdonald’s H is for Hawk a stunning story of the precious minutia of owning and training a goshawk.
 The repeated act of which lifted her from the stupor of grief.